Nishantpatil27/Product-Sales-Analysis-With-Excel/README.md

 ---

 ## **3️⃣ Data Transformation**
-This section focuses on transforming raw data into meaningful insights, covering customer details, product details, and sales performance.
+This section focuses on transforming raw data into meaningful insights, covering customer details, product details, sales performance and many more.

 ### **Key Functions Used:**
 ✅ **`VLOOKUP`** – To find customer details.